 Abstract-Entity resolution constitutes a crucial task for many applications, but has an inherently quadratic complexity.
 Typically, it scales to large volumes of data through blocking: similar entities are clustered into blocks so that it suffices to perform comparisons only within each block.
 Meta-blocking further increases efficiency by cleaning the overlapping blocks from unnecessary comparisons.
-However, Meta-blocking can be time-consuming: applying it to blocks with 7.4 million entities and 2.2·1011 comparisons takes almost 8 days on a modern high-end server.
+However, even Meta-blocking can be time-consuming: applying it to blocks with 7.4 million entities and 2.2.1011 comparisons takes almost 8 days on a modern high-end server.
 In this paper, we parallelize Metablocking based on MapReduce.
 We propose a simple strategy that explicitly creates the core concept of Meta-blocking, the blocking graph.
 We then describe an advanced strategy that creates the blocking graph implicitly, reducing the overhead of data exchange.
 We also introduce a load balancing algorithm that distributes the computationally intensive workload evenly among the available compute nodes.
-Our experimental analysis verifies the superiority of our advanced strategy and demonstrates its almost linear speedup with respect to the number of available nodes.
+Our experimental analysis verifies the superiority of our advanced strategy and demonstrates an almost linear speedup for all meta-blocking techniques with respect to the number of available nodes.

-I. Introduction
+I. INTRODUCTION

-Entity resolution (ER) is the task of mapping different entities to the same real-world object [24].
-In the context of Big Web Data, it constitutes a batch process of quadratic complexity that is confronted with two Vs: volume, as it receives a large number of profiles as input, and variety, because the profiles are described by diverse schemata [21], [22] (velocity appears in Incremental ER).
+Entity resolution (ER) is the task of mapping different entities to the same real-world object [6].
+In the context of Big Web Data, it constitutes a batch process of quadratic complexity that is confronted with two Vs: volume, as it receives a large number of profiles as input, and variety, because the profiles are described by diverse schemata [16], [17] (velocity appears in Incremental ER).
 Volume is typically addressed by blocking, which places similar profiles into blocks and performs comparisons within each block.
-Variety is addressed by schema-agnostic blocking methods, which completely disregard attribute names; for instance, Token Blocking [20] creates one block for every token shared by at least two entities.
-Most of these blocking methods are redundancy-positive, placing profiles into multiple blocks so that the more blocks two profiles share, the more likely they are to be matching [20].
+Variety is addressed by schema-agnostic blocking methods, which completely disregard attribute names; for instance, Token Blocking [16] creates one block for every token shared by at least two entities.
+Most of these blocking methods are redundancy-positive, placing profiles into multiple blocks so that the more blocks two profiles share, the more likely they are to be matching [16].
 On the flip side, they entail two kinds of unnecessary comparisons: the rendundant ones repeatedly compare the same profiles in multiple blocks, while the superfluous ones involve non-matching profiles.
 For example, the blocks b_2 and b_4 in Figure 1(a) contain one redundant comparison each, repeated in b_1 and b_3 ; assuming that profiles e_1 and e_2 match with e_3 and e_4 , b_5 , b_6 , b_7 and b_8 contain superfluous comparisons.
-In total, there are 13 comparisons, of which 3 are redundant and 8 superfluous.
+In total, there are 13 comparisons: $(4 \cdot 3/2=)6$ in b_8 and 1 in each of the 7 remaining blocks; 3 of these comparisons are redundant and 8 superfluous.
 Such comparisons increase the computational cost without contributing any identified duplicates.

-Figure 1. (a) A set of redudancy-positive blocks, (b) the corresponding blocking graph with Jaccard similarity as edge weight, and (c) one of the possible pruned blocking graphs.
+Figure 1. (a) A set of redundancy-positive blocks, (b) the corresponding blocking graph with Jaccard similarity as edge weight, and (c) one of the possible pruned blocking graphs.